Resources for new MPPs

 Disclosure of your Personal Finances

 MPPs must file a private disclosure statement with the Integrity Commissioner within 60 days of being elected.
-The disclosure must include the following information about the 12 months previous, and 12 months ahead:
+The disclosure must include the following information from the 12 months prior to the date of the election and the12 months after the election:

 - Sources and amounts of income;